 Most people are familiar with vitamin C and the role it plays in strengthening immune function however, few are likely aware of the similar yet more potent antioxidant astaxanthin vitamin.
 The health benefits of both vitamin C and astaxanthin supplementation are due to their antioxidant properties.

-What are Antioxidants?
+What Are Antioxidants?

-Overall, when comparing astaxanthin to vitamin C, the carotenoid pigment has exhibited greater antioxidant activity in both in vitro and in vivo studies.
 Vitamin C is an essential nutrient, helping our body’s carry out vital processes.
 However, as long as you are consuming the recommended amount of vitamin C daily, astaxanthin presents a more potent dietary supplement for functions such as skin and eye health, immunity, and minimizing oxidative stress.